mikeliaohm/mikeliaohm.github.io/_posts/2022-9-6-nodejs-settimeout-api.md

 ---
 layout: post
-title:  "NodeJS: Schedule callback function exceeding the maximum allowed delay."
+title:  "NodeJS: Schedule callback function exceeding the maximum allowed delay"
 date:   2022-9-6 12:11:28 +0800
 categories: NodeJS
 ---

-## **setTimeout(): The task scheduler in NodeJS**
+### **setTimeout(): The task scheduler in NodeJS**

-`setTimout()` in NodeJS ([documentation here](https://nodejs.org/dist/latest-v16.x/docs/api/timers.html#settimeoutcallback-delay-args)) is an API that allows programmers to schedule functions to be run in the future with some specified delay in time.
+`setTimout()` in NodeJS ([documentation here](https://nodejs.org/dist/latest-v16.x/docs/api/timers.html)) is an API that allows programmers to schedule functions to be run in the future with some specified delay in time.
 There are at most three arguments programmers can pass in when invoking it.
 The first argument is the actual function to be run while the second argument is the desired delay after which the function should be executed.
 For example,

 &nbsp;